dikortis/LetsTalkETC/Episodes/Episode_1.md

 talk about everything going on in the fear in classic community and blockchain in general um guess where your two hosts
-I'm my name is Carlo vicari I'm karlovy
-ET cie on Reddit and in the theorem classic slack and I'm here with dr.
+I'm my name is Carlo vicari I'm [/r/CarloVetc](https://www.reddit.com/user/CarloVetc) ET cie on Reddit and in the theorem classic slack and I'm here with dr.
 Christian Severino he goes by Sabrina